 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 77.6% of the total

-The above discussion and tables are based on 6,156,250 shares of common stock outstanding as of March 31, 2014 (which includes 862,397 shares that are subject to repurchase by us and are not considered outstanding for accounting purposes until vested) and also give effect to the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 56,723,904 shares of common stock upon the completion of this offering.
+The above discussion and tables are based on 1,954,351 shares of common stock outstanding as of March 31, 2014 (which includes 273,778 shares that are subject to repurchase by us and are not considered outstanding for accounting purposes until vested) and also give effect to the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 18,007,575 shares of common stock upon the completion of this offering.
 The discussion and tables above assume no exercise of any outstanding stock options.
-As of March 31, 2014, there were 4,853,500 shares of common stock issuable upon exercise of outstanding options at a weighted average exercise price of \$0.45 per share.
-The tables above also exclude 2,890,250 shares of common stock reserved for future issuance under our 2011 Stock Option Plan as of March 31, 2014, shares of our common stock reserved for future issuance under our 2014 Stock Option Plan, which will become effective upon the completion of this offering, and shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan, which will become effective upon the completion of this offering.
+As of March 31, 2014, there were 1,540,773 shares of common stock issuable upon exercise of outstanding options at a weighted average exercise price of \$1.42 per share.
+The tables above also exclude 965,188 shares of common stock reserved for future issuance under our 2011 Stock Option Plan as of March 31, 2014, 1,143,000 shares of our common stock reserved for future issuance under our 2014 Stock Option Plan, which will become effective upon the completion of this offering, and 282,000 shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan, which will become effective upon the completion of this offering.